 \paragraph{Scale Configurations.} Table~\ref{tab:app_scale} summarizes the experimental configurations.
 Each scale is defined by the number of servers $N$, the number of action-space clusters $K$, the number of servers per cluster $S = N/K$, and the target cluster utilization $\rho$ used to calibrate the arrival rate $\bar{\lambda}$ (see Arrival Process above).
 Each episode consists of 3000 timesteps, with job arrivals during the first 2000 and the remaining 1000 reserved as a drain period.

-\paragraph{Action Space.} At small scales ($N \leq 20$), each agent directly selects one of the $N$ servers ($K = N$, $S = 1$).
-At larger scales ($N \geq 50$), the action space grows prohibitively, so we partition servers into $K < N$ clusters of $S = N/K$ servers each, sorted by capacity $(c_k^{\text{CPU}}, c_k^{\text{Mem}})$ so that servers within each cluster have similar profiles.
-Each agent selects a \textit{cluster} (action space of size $K$), and a deterministic Best-Fit heuristic assigns the job within the selected cluster to the server with the highest current utilization that still has sufficient free resources.
-If no server can accommodate the job, it is queued on the least-loaded server.
+\paragraph{Action Space.} For scales with $N \leq 20$, each agent directly selects one of the $N$ servers ($K = N$, $S = 1$).
+For scales with $N \geq 50$, the action space becomes prohibitively large, so we first sort servers by capacity $(c_k^{\text{CPU}}, c_k^{\text{Mem}})$ and then partition them into $K<N$ clusters of $S=N/K$ servers with similar profiles.
+Each agent selects a \textit{cluster} (action space of size $K$).
+Within the selected cluster, the simulator uses a deterministic Best-Fit rule to place the job on the server with the highest current utilization that still has sufficient free resources.
+If no server in the selected cluster can accommodate the job, it is queued on the least-loaded server in that cluster.